 The monitoring group said clashes were ongoing in other areas south of Damascus.

-IS was initially welcomed by some rebels as a potential ally in the armed revolt, but the opposition, including Islamists, has turned against it.
+IS was initially welcomed as a potential ally in the armed revolt, but the opposition, including Islamists, has turned against the radical group.

-IS fighters have in recent days been expelled from the towns of Mesraba and Maydaa, in the Eastern Ghouta area east of Damascus.
+The Observatory said IS fighters have been expelled from Mesraba and Maydaa, two towns in the Eastern Ghouta of Damascus.

 Signup to our newsletter and follow us on Facebook and Twitter!

 "Now, they no longer have any official bases in Eastern Ghouta.
 But we are chasing the remnants of IS," he told AFP via the Internet.

 Ever since Syria's revolt morphed into an armed rebellion, the Eastern Ghouta area has remained outside the regime's control.